Men with different body shapes, levels of muscularity, and degrees of leanness. Illustrated by Shane Duquette.

 Testosterone affects our personalities, too, influencing our ambition, aggression, and confidence.
 And the variance in testosterone levels is huge.
 Some guys walk around with 4-5 times as much testosterone pumping through them as others.

 • Younger women seem to prefer thinner, more androgynous, less threatening men.
-Think of Harry Styles and K-Pop stars.
-This will make it easier for you to intimidate your daughter’s boyfriend.
+Think of the aesthetic of Harry Styles and K-pop stars.

 • More feminine women are drawn to more masculine men.
 Conversely, more masculine women are often drawn to more feminine men.